-The first of two classes, this is an intensive applied math and physics experience.
-The content covered will be reinforced with a highly "hands-on" approach.
-This course will focus on such topics as work, energy and power, impulse and momentum, uniform circular motion, rotation of rigid bodies, simple machines and properties of fluids.
-(39.6 Lec.
+The second of a two course sequence, this is an intensive applied math and physics problem experience.
+The content covered will be reinforced with many applied problems.
+This course will include: uniform acceleration, Newton's second law, and work/energy/power.
+(19.8 Lec.
 Hrs./39.6 Lab Hrs.)
 Prerequisite: PHY:130.